How to Invest In Dividend Stocks – The Basics

 - Evaluate risk vs. return.
 Remember that higher dividend yields can mean more risk.
 A 7 percent dividend on a stock is not as attractive if the stock price declines by 10 percent.
 Balance risk and return, instead of simply picking the highest dividend yield.

 - Know that the trend is your friend.
 No one can predict the future, but trends do emerge that can help.
-Look at charts of the stock price, profits and dividend payouts to get a sense of the trending action of a dividend stock before you take the plunge and invest.
+Look at stock price charts, profits, and dividend payouts to get a sense of the trending action of a dividend stock before you take the plunge and invest.